jruby/jrubyfx/README.md

   as above.
 * Errors loading jfxrt.jar are bugs.
 Please report if you encounter this issue, tell us your platform, OS, and version of JRuby
+* Jarify command needs the `jar` executable in your path.
 * Any other difficulties are bugs.
 Please report them

 License